Shopify/shopify-api-js/packages/shopify-api/docs/guides/oauth.md

 1. [Token Exchange](#token-exchange)
     - Recommended for embedded apps
-    - Avoids redirect to your app to continue the OAuth flow
+    - Doesn't require redirects, which makes it faster and prevents flickering when loading the app
-    - Access scope changes are handled by Shopify if you use [Shopify managed installation](https://shopify.dev/docs/apps/auth/installation#shopify-managed-installation).
+    - Access scope changes are handled by Shopify if you use [Shopify managed installation](https://shopify.dev/docs/apps/auth/installation#shopify-managed-installation)
 2. [Authorization Code Grant Flow](#authorization-code-grant-flow)
     - Suitable for non-embedded apps
     - Installations, and access scope changes are managed by the app